pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

         .withTimeframe(new AbsoluteTimeframe("2016-08-01T00:00", "2016-08-31T23:59"))
         .build();
 ```
 As you can see, there’s a `Builder` class that allows you to easily create a new query.
-Let’s explain this query (although it’s almost self explanatory!)
-We are summing (`new Query.Builder(QueryType.SUM)`) all the values in the `"values"` property (`withTargetProperty("value")`) of the `"gifts"` collection (`withEventCollection("gifts")`) that were created between the specified times (`withTimeframe(new AbsoluteTimeframe("2016-08-01T00:00", "2016-08-31T23:59"))`).
+In this query, we are summing (`new Query.Builder(QueryType.SUM)`) all the values in the `"values"` property (`withTargetProperty("value")`) of the `"gifts"` collection (`withEventCollection("gifts")`) that were created between the specified times (`withTimeframe(new AbsoluteTimeframe("2016-08-01T00:00", "2016-08-31T23:59"))`).

-We can pass this query to a `KeenChart` object as follows:
+Using your own ID and Read Key, pass this query to a `KeenChart` object as follows:
 ```
 KeenChart chart = new KeenChart("YOUR_PROJECT_ID", "YOUR_READ_KEY", query);
 ```
-This `chart` instance is a UI component you can add into any layout, so let’s go ahead and put some charts into the dashboard.
+This `chart` instance is a UI component you can add into any layout.
+Let’s go ahead and put some charts into the dashboard.
 Modify the `Dashboard` class as follows:
 ```
 package com.example;
 ...